amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 <p style="text-align:center">
 <img src="../img/posts/project-gutenberg/front_page.png" alt="Project Gutenberg" style='padding:0px; border:0px solid #021a40;'></p>

-Many file types available and if you have a preference for a particular tab, go ahead.
+There are many file types available and if you have a preference for a particular tab, go ahead.
 I keep things simple and rely on the plain text format.

 Click on 'Plain Text UTF-8' and the entire book should be readable in plain text format in your browser.